It’s here — the best deals of Prime Day 2021

 - For people whose imaginations can’t be contained by this planet, consider buying a telescope while it’s more affordable than ever.

 - Developing minds need toys that encourage critical thinking.
-That’s why we love STEM toys for kids — especially when they’re 40% off.
+That’s why we love STEM toys for kids.

-- If a ship in a bottle is too advanced, you can’t go wrong with LEGOs that are a little more simple for a younger audience.
+- If a ship in a bottle is too advanced, you can’t go wrong with LEGOs that are a little simpler for a younger audience.

-- Kids love technology, so get them their own voice assistant that also re-enforces good manners.
+- Kids love technology, so get them their own voice assistant that also reinforces good manners.
 Check out the new Echo for kids.

+- Kids and parents will get a kick out of this backyard golf cornhole game.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.